cnxtech/redux-facet-alerts/README.md

 `redux-facet-alerts` ships with a few selectors which can be used to read alert data from the store.

-* `alertSelectors.createGlobalAlertsCollectionSelector()`
+* `alertSelectors.createAlertsSelector(facetName: String)`
   * A function which creates a selector.
-Takes no parameters.
-  * The created selector computes the entire global alerts collection.
-This is an object where keys are alert ids, and values are the alerts themselves.
-* `alertSelectors.createAlertIdsSelector(facetName: String)`
-  * A function which creates a selector.
 Takes one parameter, `facetName`.
-  * The created selector computes an array of alert ids which a facet is currently displaying.
+  * The created selector returns a collection of alerts, where the key is the alert id, and the value is the alert.
 * `alertSelectors.createAlertsListSelector(facetName: String)`
   * A function which creates a selector.
 Takes one parameter, `facetName`.
   * The created selector computes an array of alert objects which a facet is currently displaying.
 They are inherently sorted from oldest to newest.